-Following the commencement of the Chapter 11 Cases, the Debtors filed various motions (the "First Day Motions") seeking relief from the Bankruptcy Court to enable the Debtors to promote a seamless transition between the Debtors' prepetition and postpetition business operations, facilitate a smooth reorganization through the Chapter 11 Cases and the Plan, and minimize any disruptions to the Debtors' operations.
-A description of the First Day Motions is set forth in the Declaration of Clayton Gring in Support of First Day Relief [Docket No. 15] (the "Gring Declaration").
+Following the commencement of the Chapter 11 Cases, the Debtors filed various motions (the "First Day Motions" and the various interim and final order approving the First Day Motions, the "First Day Orders") seeking relief from the Bankruptcy Court to enable the Debtors to promote a seamless transition between the Debtors' prepetition and postpetition business operations, facilitate a smooth reorganization through the Chapter 11 Cases and the Plan, and minimize any disruptions to the Debtors' operations.
+A description of the First Day Motions is set forth in the Declaration of Clayton Gring in Support of First Day Relief [Docket No. 15].
 The Bankruptcy Court granted substantially all of the relief requested in the First Day Motions and entered various final orders authorizing the Debtors to, among other things:

-- Establish procedures to protect confidential patient information [Docket No. 90]; - Pay certain prepetition taxes and assessments [Docket No. 242]; - Continue paying employee wages and benefits [Docket No. 245] (the "Wages Motion");

-- Continue insurance programs, surety bonds, and the processing of workers' compensation claims [Docket No. 248]; - Establish procedures for utility companies to request adequate assurance of payment and to prohibit utility companies from altering or discontinuing service [Docket No. 251]; - Establish stock procedures to protect the potential value of certain U.S. federal net operating losses and certain other tax benefits [Docket No. 255]; - Continue the use of the Debtors' cash management system, bank accounts, and business forms [Docket No. 258]; - Continue refunds programs and pay and otherwise honor certain prepetition obligations related thereto [Docket No. 260]; - Pay certain prepetition obligations for critical vendors [Docket No. 261]; - Obtain postpetition financing and use cash collateral [Docket No. 271]; and - Reject certain real property leases, and abandon related personal property of de minimis value, associated with medical centers and other locations that were closed prior to the Petition Date and are currently vacant and no longer utilized by the Debtors [Docket No. 448]
+- Establish procedures to protect confidential patient information [Docket No. 90]; - Pay certain prepetition taxes and assessments [Docket No. 242]; - Continue paying employee wages and benefits [Docket No. 245]; - Continue insurance programs, surety bonds, and the processing of workers' compensation claims [Docket No. 248]; - Establish procedures for utility companies to request adequate assurance of payment and to prohibit utility companies from altering or discontinuing service [Docket No. 251]; - Establish stock procedures to protect the potential value of certain U.S. federal net operating losses and certain other tax benefits [Docket No. 255]; - Continue the use of the Debtors' cash management system, bank accounts, and business forms [Docket No. 258]; - Continue refunds programs and pay and otherwise honor certain prepetition obligations related thereto [Docket No. 260]; - Pay certain prepetition obligations for critical vendors [Docket No. 261] (the "Critical Vendors Order"); - Obtain postpetition financing and use cash collateral [Docket No. 271]; and - Reject certain real property leases, and abandon related personal property of de minimis value, associated with medical centers and other locations that were closed prior to the Petition Date and are currently vacant and no longer utilized by the Debtors [Docket No. 448]